-Documentary Program has the same meaning as in the Broadcasting Services (Australian Content) Standard 2010 or subsequent equivalent instrument made pursuant to section 122 of the Act.
+Documentary Program has the same meaning as in the Broadcasting Services (Australian Content) Standard 2010 and Children's Television) Standards 2020 or subsequent equivalent instrument made pursuant to section 122 of the Act.

 Exempt non-Program matter means the material listed at section 5.2.